Past Winners -To see past years’ winning videos go to the DFS YouTube™ Channel.

 - The video should be 1-3 minutes long exploring burn prevention topics.

 - The video should include age appropriate material for a target audience of students in grades 9-12.
 Material should not demonstrate risky or otherwise unsafe behavior.
-Fire can only be depicted in the video through royalty-free stock footage, and not through images recorded by students as part of this contest.
+Fire can only be depicted in the video through royalty-free stock footage or other creative means, but not through images recorded by students as part of this contest.

 - It should be both educational and informational.
 So many YouTube™ videos show risky behavior but never tell the “rest of the story”.